Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics: Introduction

+\begin{Remark} (1) In Corollary \ref{app-to-3dim}, as $K_X +\Delta$ is assumed to be nef, the pair $(X,\Delta)$ is not necessarily assumed to be klt.
+This result holds in arbitrary dimensions if granted smooth resolution of singularities.

+(2) When $Y$ is of general type and non-uniruled, Corollary \ref{app-to-3dim-special} implies $WC_{3,n}$ by \cite[Corollary 2.5]{CZ}, and $C_{3,n}$ if in addition $K_{X/Y}$ is $f$-big.
+Shortly after this paper was written, Ejiri and the author prove $WC_{3,n}$ completely in \cite{EZ16}, they treat the case $g(Y) =1$ by a very clever use of trace maps and a deep result of vector bundles on curves.

-\begin{Remark} If $Y$ is non-uniruled, then assumption (3) above is satisfied (Theorem \ref{rel-mmp}).
-Varieties of maximal Albanese dimension are non-uniruled.
-The result above may be used to study abundance of a 3-fold with non-trivial Albanese map. \end{Remark}
+(3) Varieties of maximal Albanese dimension are non-uniruled.
+The results in this paper can be applied to study abundance for 3-folds with $\dim \mathrm{Pic}^0(X) >0$, which is finally proved in a later paper \cite{Zh17}. \end{Remark}

-\begin{Corollary} Let $f: X \rightarrow Y$ be a separable fibration from a smooth projective 3-fold to a smooth projective curve or a surface, over an algebraically closed field $k$ with $\mathrm{char} k = p >5$.
-Assume that $K_Y$ is big and $Y$ is non-uniruled.
-Then